MrZalTy/deej/README.md

 ---

 Do you need a DJ for your Discord parties?
-Just call DeeJ, he will come to your channel and play your favourites musics!
+Just call DeeJ, he will come to your channel and play your favorite music!

 ## 📕 How does it work?